bertreb/pimatic-smartmeter-obis/README.md

 -------------

 Connect your smartmeter via een serial connection (fysical or optical/IR) to your computer.
-Identify the serialport ID and communications settings of the smartmeter connection, on your computer (/dev/.....)
+Identify the serialport ID and communications settings of the smartmeter connection, on your computer (/dev/.....).
-The debuglevel 1 is for basic debugging and 2 is for detailled debugging.
+Debuglevel 1 is for basic debugging and level 2 is for detailled debugging.

 Create a new SmartmeterObis device.
 You can choose between the D0 of Slm protocol depending on the type of smartmeter you are using.